morkid/paginate/README.md

 ## Limitations

-Gorm pagination doesn't support has many relationship.
+Paginate doesn't support has many relationship.
 You can make API with separated endpoints for parent and child:
 ```javascript
 GET /users